simonipiponi/ae-text-expression-selector/README.md

 If no expression overrides the value, the Expression will default to _Amount_.
 If you do override it, you can access it using `value`.

-This, for example, is how you would reverse the _Amount_-Slider:
+This, for example, is how you would invert the _Amount_-Slider:
 ```javascript
 [100,100,100]-value;
 ```